That Hamilton Woman-1941

 One would assume that the Murphy family- wholesome, affluent, and astute, would garner audience support, but we slowly peel back the onion on each character.

-With a gorgeous house in a quiet Cincinnati neighborhood, Steven and Anna (a doctor herself) are sometimes harsh and physical with their kids, while the kids (Bob and Kim) develop a strange fascination toward Martin.
+With a gorgeous house in a quiet Cincinnati neighborhood, Steven and Anna (a doctor herself) are sometimes harsh and physical with their kids.
+In contrast, the kids (Bob and Kim) develop a strange fascination with Martin.

-In this way, each character is peculiar and has his or her own dire motivations as the plot unfolds.
+In this way, each character is peculiar and has dire motivations as the plot unfolds.

-Lanthimos is quietly becoming one of my favorite new directors as he slowly churns out one disturbing film after the next.
-Particularly in The Killing of a Sacred Deer, his clear Stanley Kubrick influences bubble to the surface.
+Lanthimos is quietly becoming one of my favorite new directors.
+He slowly churns out one disturbing film after the next.
+His clear Stanley Kubrick influences bubble to the surface, particularly in The Killing of a Sacred Deer.

-With plodding then sudden bombastic classical music pieces, the score is crisp with uniqueness, eliciting emotions like surprise and terror from the audience.
+The score is crisp with uniqueness, with plodding and sudden bombastic classical music pieces eliciting emotions like surprise and terror from the audience.

-One particularly jarring nuance to the film is the speech patterns of most of the actors- clearly dictated by Lanthimos and also occurring in 2015’s The Lobster.
+One particularly jarring nuance in the film is the speech patterns of most of the actors—clearly dictated by Lanthimos and also present in 2015’s The Lobster.

 The climax of the film is brutal.